Lind-Project/lind-wasm/docs/contribute/unit-tests.md

 can be directly compared, i.e. contents of gcc run == contents of lind-wasm run, that would be enough

-If there are changes in the outputs of the native run and lind-wasm run and the outputs need to be parsed and compared with custom functions, the comparator python script can be added at the same folder as the test case and the python script should return success (exit 0) if all conditions are met, or error if the test fails.

 Any failure in compiling or running using gcc or lind-wasm is considered a failure.
-Additionally, if there is a script for comparing outputs, the failure of that script is also considered a failure.
 Mismatch in native(gcc) and wasm outputs are also considered a failure.

 ## Example Combined Usage